Referring Camouflaged Object Detection: Experiments

 \myPara{Comparison with Baselines.} To verify the effectiveness of our \nameofmethod{}, we first compare it with its baseline variant, which is a standard COD model based on encoder-decoder architecture.
 In this baseline model, the last three features from its encoder are fused along the up-bottom path, following the fashion in FPN, and the fused feature is fed to its decoder to directly segment camouflaged objects without any reference.
 As shown in \tabref{tab:adaptation}, our \nameofmethod{} surpasses the baseline model by a large margin across all metrics in the overall scene (\emph{i.e.}, test split) of \nameofdataset{}.
 To evaluate the performance of the model more comprehensively, we further divide the overall scene into two groups, namely the scene of single camouflaged objects and the scene of multiple camouflaged objects.
 It can be observed that our \nameofmethod{} still outperforms its COD baseline in all settings, which demonstrates that the referring images contribute to the identification of the camouflaged objects from the confusing scenes.

 \myPara{Application to Existing COD Methods.} To verify the generality of our \nameofbenchmark{} design, we also apply this idea to existing COD methods.
 These methods are chosen according to three criteria: a) recently published, b) representative, and c) with open source code.
-In particular, the methods to participate in the adaptation here include: PFNet~\cite{mei2021camouflaged}, PreyNet~\cite{zhang2022preynet}, SINetV2~\cite{fan2022concealed}, BSANet~\cite{zhu2022can}, BGNet~\cite{sun2022boundary}, ZoomNet~\cite{pang2022zoom}, and DGNet~\cite{ji2023deep}.
-As shown in the third to last row of \tabref{tab:adaptation} and \figref{fig:curves}, the \nameofbenchmark{} variants of these models achieve better performance than their original versions across all metrics.
-It is noteworthy that our lightweight baseline model even achieves comparable performance to recent COD methods after incorporating referring images.
+In particular, the methods to participate in the adaptation here include: PFNet~\cite{mei2021camouflaged}, PreyNet~\cite{zhang2022preynet}, SINetV2~\cite{fan2022concealed}, BSANet~\cite{zhu2022can}, BGNet~\cite{sun2022boundary}, ZoomNet~\cite{pang2022zoom}, DGNet~\cite{ji2023deep}, \modifying{VSCode~\cite{luo2024vscode}, and ZoomNext~\cite{pang2024zoomnext}}.
+As shown from the third to the last row of \tabref{tab:adaptation} and \figref{fig:curves}, the \nameofbenchmark{} variants of these models achieve better performance than their original versions in all metrics.
+It should be noted that our lightweight baseline model even achieves a performance comparable to recent COD methods after incorporating reference images.
 This indicates that our method does not rely on powerful segmentation networks.
-The introduction of the reference branch can help significantly improve the performance of a COD model even though it is not strong, reflecting the effectiveness of our \nameofbenchmark{} idea.
+The introduction of the reference branch can help significantly improve the performance of a COD model even though it is not strong, reflecting the effectiveness of our \nameofbenchmark{} idea. \modifying{ Moreover, the relative order of metrics values for Ref-COD methods is almost consistent with that of their COD counterparts, demonstrating that the distinct advantages of these COD algorithms can still be preserved when applying our design to them. }

+\myPara{\modifying{Application to Existing SOD Methods.} } \modifying{ To further verify the generality of our Ref-COD design on Salient Object Detection (SOD) task, we also conduct experiments on the CoSOD3K~\cite{fan2021re} dataset to apply the design of our Ref-COD on the latest SOD models, \ie VSCode~\cite{luo2024vscode} and VST++~\cite{liu2024vst++}.
+As shown in \tabref{tab:latest_sod_comp}, the Ref-SOD variants achieve better performance across all metrics compared to the original SOD methods. }